Monkland, Herefordshire: All Saints church

 The fine Pulpit is the gift of Sir Henry's sister, Jessy.
-The figures are the four great Latin Doctors: SS Ambrose, Jerome, Augustine of Hippo and Gregory the Great.
+The figures are the four great Latin Doctors: Saints ambrose, Jerome, Augustine of Hippo and Gregory the Great.

-By the time of Sir Henry Williams Baker's death in 1877 sales of Hymns A&M had reached some 8 million and the government had even issued copies to every ship in the Royal Navy.
-His obituary included “…the beautifully restored church, the excellent choir, the crowded services and the efficient school bear witness to his zeal and devotion.” and “….
-His true memorial will be found in the work Hymns Ancient and Modern.”
+By the time of Sir Henry Williams Baker's death in 1877, sales of Hymns Ancient and Modern had reached some 8 million, and the government had even issued copies to every ship in the Royal Navy.
+His obituary included "...the beautifully restored church, the excellent choir, the crowded services and the efficient school bear witness to his zeal and devotion", and "...His true memorial will be found in the work Hymns Ancient and Modern", in particular the hymn "Let us with a gladsome mind" whose tune, "Monkland", was written by John Bernard Wilkes from a tune by John Antes.